torgeir/cljs-workshop/readme.md

 To be able to edit files inside the docker container:

 - Click the Extensions tab in vscode
-- Install the `Remote - Containers` extension
+- Install the `Remote - Containers` extension and the `Calva: Clojure & Clojurescript Interactive Programming` extension
 - A new icon `Remote Explorer` on the left shows running docker containers
 - Right click on the container `torgeir/cljs-workshop` and choose `Connect to container`
 - When the new window opens, click `Open folder` and enter `/root/cljs-workshop`